ucbrise/flor/README.md

 FlorDB starts with the `print` and `logging` output of the scripts you already run as part of model training, and, over time, grows with your help into sustained experiment tracking, model evaluation, and some measure of reproducibility.
 No new server to spin up or service to adopt.

-## 🌻 Why FlorDB?
+### 🌻 Why FlorDB?

 - **Start Tracking with One Line**
   Add `import flordb as flor` to a Python script you run.
 FlorDB captures that run's `print` and `logging` output and ties it to the code that produced it.
 You can query these values with `flor.io()`.

 - **Experiment Tracking with Logging Statements**
-  `flor.log(n, v)` records what a run produces: loss, accuracy, anything you'd print. `flor.arg(n, v)` declares and records arguments and inputs: learning rate, batch size, seed &mdash; all configurable from the command line.
+  `flor.log(n, v)` records what a run produces: loss, accuracy, anything you'd print. `flor.arg(n, v)` declares and records arguments: learning rate, batch size, seed &mdash; all configurable from the command line.
 You can query these values with `flor.dataframe()`.

-- **Evaluation: Pull the Model or Push the Code**
+- **Evaluation: Pull the Model or Push the Logging**
   Missed a metric?
 Load a past run's checkpoint in a notebook (or anywhere else) and compute it.
-Or, add a log statement and replay past runs to record it.
+Or, add a logging statement and replay past runs to record it.

 - **Reproducibility, Replay with Recorded Inputs**
-  FlorDB versions runs in Git and replays them with their recorded hyperparameters and seeds.
+  FlorDB versions runs in Git and replays them with their recorded hyper-parameters and seeds.

+- **At Home in Your Workflow**
-Keep using the tools you already work with: Make, Airflow, Slurm, Jupyter, VS Code, or a plain terminal.
+  Keep using your existing tools for orchestration, experiment tracking, and interactive work: from Make, Airflow, and Slurm to Jupyter, VS Code, or a terminal.
+FlorDB works within each run.

 ## 📦 Installation